Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 ### Identified segments and terminology {#durations-and-segments}

 A total of 13 different daily segments were identified in the material.
 Table \ref{total-segment-lengths} shows a summary of the data.
 Complete tables of the daily segments observed can be found in appendix section \ref{daily-segment-lengths}.
 This section introduces the identified segments related terminology.
-The use and concrete nature of these segments is described more in depth in section \ref{typical-segments}.

 \begingroup
 \fontsize{10pt}{11pt}\selectfont